SvenMichaelKlose/tunix/playground/shell.md

 # Doabouts

-The Lisp interpreter into a user-friendly command-line tool by adding an impertive input mode: Lines not starting with a parenthesis are treated like regular program invokation lines, starting with a programm name, followed by optional arguments.
+Turn the Lisp interpreter into a user-friendly command-line tool by adding an impertive input mode: Lines not starting with a parenthesis are treated like regular program invokation lines, starting with a programm name, followed by optional arguments.

 ~~~sh
 cat /etc/release